BlackIkeEagle/blog.herecura.eu/content/blog/2024-07-04-starlite-mk-v-archlinux-plasma-desktop/index.md

 ### Pros

 - It is a PC, so you can install all your favorite applications and have no learning curve
+- The N200 cpu is fairly capable for many tasks
 - The 12 inch form-factor makes it very portable
 - I love the possibility to use it as tablet, or with the keyboard/touch-pad
 - The battery life is pretty good compared to a laptop